binaryphile/concorde/README.md

 ```

 Now we could test `mymain` in `myscript_shpec.bash`, but I think we'll
-hold off until it does something more than just call `hello`, since
+hold off until it does something more than just call `hello`.
+We've
-we've already got that covered.
+already got testing `hello` covered.

-In a regular script, you might not choose to use functions at all,
-instead just writing a list of commands that need to go together.
-That's
-fine, but concorde won't help with that much.
-I'd encourage you to start
-writing functions in order to make them testable.

 Sourcing Features Correctly
 ---------------------------